COSIMA/spack-config/README.md

 $ make -j
 ```

-In the end, all the packages should be available in
+In the end, all the packages should be available in some subdirectory of
-`/g/data/ik11/spack/0.20.1/opt/linux-rocky8-cascadelake/` and the corresponding
+`/g/data/ik11/spack/0.20.1/opt/` and the corresponding environment modules are
-environment modules are installed under
+installed under a subdirectory of `/g/data/ik11/spack/0.20.1/modules`.
+The
-`/g/data/ik11/spack/0.20.1/share/modules/linux-rocky8-cascadelake/`.
+actual subdirectories depend on the selected environement.